iancze/iancze.github.io/content/courses/astro542/lectures/24-HI-heating-cooling/index.md

 So, given our best estimates of cosmic ray ionization, photoelectric heating, and cooling processes in the diffuse ISM, we conclude that an ISM in thermal equilibrium and dynamic equilibrium (equal pressure) would have two distinct phases, provided the pressure is in between the two vertical lines (otherwise would just have one phase).

 This is called the "two-phase" ISM model, and was first developed by George Field in 1969.
 Later revisited a number of times with differing assumptions about grain photoelectric heating, grain-assisted recombination, inelastic collisional cross-sections for cooling processes, and coolant abundances.
 So, the "two-phase" model has a long and storied history in ISM study.
+McKee and Ostriker 1977 expanded this to the "three-phase" ISM, with the hot ionized medium, where bremsstrahlung is the chief cooling process.

 Observationally, the different phases will have different emission spectra.